ProKil/browser-in-browser/README.md

 ### Frontend

-You can use the hosted version at [https://bib.zhuhao.me](https://bib.zhuhao.me) or you can run your own frontend.
+You can use the hosted version at [bib.zhuhao.me](https://bib.zhuhao.me) or you can run your own frontend through

 ```bash
 cd frontend